DivinoAG/SuperClicker/docs/prd.md

 - **Repository Structure:** Monorepo.
 - **Service Architecture:** Monolith (single executable application).
-- **Technology Stack Assumption:** C# with .NET and Windows Forms or WPF would be a suitable choice, as it provides excellent support for creating native Windows UI and handling global system hooks for hotkeys and mouse control.
+    - **Technology Stack Assumption:** Rust is the chosen technology stack, providing a performant and memory-safe environment for a native Windows application.
 - **Testing Requirements:** Unit and Integration testing.
 End-to-end manual testing will be required to ensure compatibility with different applications.

 ## 5. Epic List